Guided MRI Reconstruction via Schr\"odinger Bridge: Theory and methods

+Then, the data consistency constraint in Eq.~\eqref{MR optimization problem} should be applied to ensure that the generated image is consistent with the acquired k-space data.
+Accordingly, Eq.~\eqref{MR optimization problem} can be reformulated as an optimization problem,

-To solve this optimization problem, previous studies \cite{chung2023decomposed,zhu2023denoising} have verified that, under the assumption that the tangent space at the denoised sample can be represented as a Krylov subspace, using the standard CG method can ensure that the optimization direction aligns with the gradient direction of the distribution, thereby keeping the sample within the distribution \( p_0 \).
-Therefore, we also use the CG method in this study as:
+where $\lambda$ is the regularization parameter.
+Various methods can be used to solve this optimization problem, including the projection method~\cite{griswold2002generalized}, gradient descent method~\cite{lustig2007sparse}, and conjugate gradient (CG)~\cite{pruessmann1999sense}.
+Previous studies~\cite{chung2023decomposed,zhu2023denoising} have demonstrated that, under the assumption that the tangent space of the denoised sample $\mathbf{x}_0^{\epsilon}$ can be represented as a Krylov subspace, using the standard CG method ensures that the optimization direction aligns with the gradient direction of the distribution.
+This property keeps the reconstructed image well confined within the desired distribution $p_{\text{tar}}$.
+Therefore, we employ the CG method to solve the optimization problem in this study.
+Its solution is denoted as

-Since the CG correction remains on \( p_0 \) and satisfies the SB prior, iterations along the SB path can be performed to progressively refine the reconstructed image.
-To map the corrected sample back onto the SB path for the next iteration, we employ the posterior sampling formula:
+Since the CG correction remains on $p_{\text{tar}}$ and satisfies the SB prior, iterations along the SB path can be performed to progressively refine the reconstructed image.
+We employ posterior sampling to map the CG-corrected sample back onto the SB path for the next iteration: